dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 With canned responses to people's career milestones, a constant "What's New" section which is not customized, and is a slightly remixed version of CNN to create panic, fear of missing out, or something else, LinkedIn fails as a feed.

-LinkedIn fails as a recruiting tool as well.
-It forces people to be fake, and work on optimizing their profiles for ATS algorithms.

 Not to mention the spam.
 The spam is constantly there, and it definitely sucks.
 The networks don't make sense, like they do on Twitter.